-In a past issue of The Christian News (5/20/96, p.
-20), a paper published by a gentleman who is affiliated with the Missouri Synod of the Lutheran Church, Keith Schweitzer, Pastor of Grace Lutheran Church of Burkburnett, Texas, castigated churches of Christ because of their rejection of the dogma of “original sin.”
+In the May 20 issue (1996), Keith Schweitzer, Pastor of Grace Lutheran Church of Burkburnett, Texas, castigated churches of Christ because of their rejection of the dogma of original sin.

-The particular object of the “pastor’s” hostility was an article on infant baptism, which appeared in the January 1994 issue of The Spiritual Sword, designated by Schweitzer as “the principle theological journal of the Campbellite Church of Christ.”
 Mr. Schweitzer’s article is so pathetically filled with error and inconsistency that it would be impossible to do it justice in this brief space.
 We must thus limit our comments to a very few matters.

-First, Schweitzer should attempt to figure out what he actually believes with reference to infant “sinfulness.”
-On the one hand, the gentleman speaks of “the Scriptural doctrine of original sin” —which is the notion that sin is inherited from Adam —and then, from the other side of his mouth, he declares that a son is not punished for his father’s sins (cf. Ezek.
-18:20); rather, he alleges, children, including infants, “die as a result of their own sins.”
-Which is it?
-Original (inherited) sin, or personal sin?
+Then, from the other side of his mouth, he declares that a son is not punished for his father’s sins (cf. Ezek.
+18:20).
+Rather, he alleges children, including infants, “die as a result of their own sins.”

 Further, if infants are actual sinners from the moment of conception, as Schweitzer argues, exactly which sins do they commit?
 Murder?
 Adultery?
 Lying?
 Theft?
-Perhaps the “pastor” could enlighten us regarding this.
+Perhaps the pastor could enlighten us regarding this.

-Second, Mr. Schweitzer cites ten biblical contexts which, he affirms, “clearly” teach the dogma of original sin.
-He does not make an argument on any of these; he just lists them, and asserts that they prove his point.
-Consider, for example, Psalm 51:5, which is viewed by many to be the strongest “proof-text” for infant depravity.
+Mr. Schweitzer cites ten biblical contexts which, he affirms, “clearly” teach the dogma of original sin.
+He does not make an argument on any of these; he just lists them and asserts that they prove his point.

-“Behold, I was brought forth in iniquity; And in sin did my mother conceive me.”
+And in sin did my mother conceive me.”

 Several observations are in order: